JohnReeze/TinkoffInvestSwiftSDK/README.md

 ### gRPC + Swift Combine

 As [Tinkoff Invest API V2](https://github.com/Tinkoff/investAPI) works over gRPC and therefore all network layer and domain models can be generated using [grpc-swift](https://github.com/grpc/grpc-swift).
 But gRPC's implementation generated in Swift is quite unpleasant to work with.
 Also it takes quite a time to setup generation, setup all Swift gRPC stack just to make one request.
-TinkoffInvestSwiftSDK provides more Swifty interfaces over Tinkoff API gRPC version so you can start using it with a few lines of code:
+TinkoffInvestSwiftSDK provides more Swifty interfaces for Tinkoff API gRPC implematation so you can start using it with a few lines of code:

 ```swift